observablehq/framework/docs/javascript.md

 ### Reactive references

 References to top-level variables in other code blocks are reactive: promises are implicitly awaited and generators are implicitly consumed.
-For example, within the block below, `hello` is a Promise.
+For example, within the block below, `hello` is a promise.
 If you reference `hello` from another block, the other block won’t run until `hello` resolves and it will see a string.

 ```js show
 const hello = new Promise((resolve) => {